prokopyl/clack/host/examples/cpal/README.md

 in this host, will only receive silence as an input.
 In practice, synthesizers and other audio-generating plugins are better suited to test this example with.

+Moreover, CPAL is not designed to be a realtime audio library, therefore depending on the platform or OS, there might be significant delay in the audio/event processing.

 ## Features

 This is just an example host, don't expect too much in terms of features. :)